-I recently spoke with parents and their kids at a really fun Saturday morning event in Torrance (seriously, all school districts should offer a mini-conference for this audience).
+I once spoke with parents and their kids at a really fun Saturday morning event in Torrance, California (all school districts should offer a mini-conference for parents and their kids!).

 I was explaining some common misconceptions of gifted students when a parent stopped me, asking:

 “But how can my kid be gifted but also do poorly in school?”

 They understood that it was possible (they were experiencing it, of course), but how could it be possible?

 I had jumped to specifics but did a poor job setting up a big picture view.
 So, how can gifted kids also struggle at school?
 Here are three images I’m using to explain the how, not just state that it’s possible.

 1. What Comes Next?

 I actually rummaged through my laptop and pulled this one up mid-session.
 It’s an example of one kind of thinking we look for when testing for a gifted program.
 Note that there are no directions, just some images and a blank.
 Which choice comes next?

 This image was like a jolt of caffeine to the kids in the group.
 They were immediately engaged, arguing about which image came next and trying to explain why.
 They got this really quickly without any help or instruction.
 This kind of abstract reasoning, pattern matching, and independent thinking are hallmarks of a gifted kid.

 And it’s very easy to imagine a student who figures this out instantly but also struggles to write essays, finish long division problems, or sit still in class.
 This test finds a certain type of thinking, not “good-at-school” skills.

 This is better than just saying “gifted kids think differently.”

 2. Bicycle Brain

 I’ve written about this imagery before (from the book Gifted Grownups), but never used it with parents.
 Brains are like a bicycle — they have a minimum speed limit.
 You can only ride a bike so slowly before you just fall over.
 In fact, bikes become more stable when they roll faster.